Dime (Ivy Queen song): Music video

 The music video for "Dime" was filmed at the Museum of Trains in Miami, Florida on August 25, 2008.
 It was directed by Marlon Peña who has also directed videos for "Te He Querido, Te He Llorado" and "Que Lloren".
-Filiming began at 6:00am and was finalized by 11:00pm.
+Filming began at 6:00 am and was finalized by 11:00 pm.
 In the music video, Queen is dressed up as Marilyn Monroe.
 The music video was based highly on the 1970s and featured a retro and vintage look.
-As of February 2018, "Dime", (which was posted on December 15, 2009, a year after it was filmed) has over twenty-eight million views on video-sharing website YouTube.
+As of February 2018, "Dime", (which was posted on December 15, 2009, a year after it was filmed) has over thirty-seven million views on video-sharing website YouTube.

 The music video begins with Ivy Queen driving a black beamer in a train station.
 Queen is then seen standing outside of her car as the song begins.
 Queen is then seen among dancers that perform bachata in the train station.
 She then rides on the train in the area between to train cars.
 Passengers can then be seen arriving and obtaining tickets at a ticket booth.
 Queen's lover in the music video gets a ticket as well.
 He sits on a bench appearing to be waiting for someone, glancing at his watch.
 He gets up and leaves for the train.
 Back up dancers continue to perform as Queen sings on a microphone as bystanders walk past them.
 Before entering the train, her lover looks around a last time handing the attendant his ticket.
 Queen then walks around looking her him bumping into others.
 She consults the attendant who directs her in the wrong direction, however she enters the train anyway failing to give him her ticket.
 Queen moves between train cars as she looks desperately for her lover.
 As the song ends, he pulls out a picture of Queen.
 He then goes to restroom as Queen sits down a seat over.
 He returns and they sit back to back unaware of the circumstances.